Analytic properties of Stretch maps and geodesic laminations: Best Lipschitz maps and their -approximations

 \subsection{The functional}

 Let $(M, g)$ be a compact Riemannian manifold with boundary $ \partial M$ (possibly empty) and $\dim M=n$.
-Let $(N, h)$ be closed of non-positive sectional curvature.
+Let $(N, h)$ be closed.
 Throughout the paper we will denote the inner product coming from the domain metric $(.;.)$ and the one from the target metric $(.,.)^\sharp.$ The notation $(.;.)^\sharp$ means we use both metrics.

 For $1< p < \infty$ consider the subspace of maps $W^{1,p}(M,N) \cap C^0(M,N)$.
 For such a map $u$, define